How to recognise sexual abuse in autistic children and teenagers

 Start by contacting the National Domestic Family and Sexual Violence Counselling Service for advice on 1800RESPECT or 1800 737 732.

-If you find physical signs that you suspect are child sexual abuse, it’s important to get your child examined as soon as possible by a medical professional, preferably someone with experience in child sexual abuse.
-The police or counselling service can help you with this.
+Have your child examined as soon as possible by a medical professional, preferably someone with experience in child sexual abuse.
+The police or children’s hospitals can help you with this.

 - what you’ve seen happening between your child and the person your child says has done the abuse